-Adverse sustainability indicator Metrics lm pact - Explanation Actions taken, and actions planned and targets set for the Metrics 2022 next reference period and radioactive waste radioactive waste generated by linvestee companies 3 number 2 of Direc ctive 20 08/98/1 EC of the ne European Parliament and aste" within the meaning of Article of the Council and of "radioactive /Euratom of the Council for the
+Adverse sustainability indicator Metrics Impact Explanation Actions taken, and actions planned and targets set for the uvei se sus Methes 2022 Explanation next reference period Wa ste and radioactive waste radioactive waste generated by 3 number 2 of Dired ctive 20 08/98/I EC of th ne European Parliament and aste" within the meaning of Article of the Council and of "radioactive /Euratom of the Council for the

-INDICATORS FO R SOCIAL AND EMPLOYEE, RESPI ECT FOR HI JMAN RIGI ITS, AN I-COR RUPTION AND ANTI-BRIBE RY MATTERS Social and Development (OECD) Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 1,73% RA: 68% CR: 97% Expressed as a percentage of the portfolio value of all companies included in the calculation Schoellerbank asset managment avoids investments in companies where very serious violations of the principles of the UNGC principles have occurred.
-As part of the sustainable Social and employee matters mechanisms to monitor compliance with UN Global Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 8,25% RA: 68% CR: 86% Expressed as a percentage investment process for Article 8 asset management products, there are additional criteria that monitor the companies invested in for compliance with the principles of the UN Global Compact and the OECD guidelines for multinational companies.
+INDICATORS FO R SOCIAL AND EMPLOYEE, RESPI ECT FOR HU JMAN RIGHT S, ANTI-CO ORRUPTION AND ANTI-BRIBE RY MATTERS 10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 1,73% RA: 68% CR: 97% Expressed as a percentage of the portfolio value of all companies included in the calculation Schoellerbank AG asset managment avoids investments companies where very serious violations of the principles of the UNGC principles have occurred.
+As part of the sustainable Social and employee matters 11.
+Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 8,25% RA: 68% CR: 86% Expressed as a percentage of the portfolio value of all companies included in the calculation investment process for Article 8 asset management products, there are additional criteria that monitor the companies invested in for compliance with the principles of the UN Global Compact and the OECD guidelines for multinational companies.